-All issues should be resolved at the lowest level.
-In the event that the issue needs further review, the chain of command within the Department of Nursing should be followed.
-If there is no resolution within the Department, then sources outside the Department become involved.
+The student must begin the process at the course faculty level.
+If the issue needs further review, the chain of command within the Department of Nursing should be followed.
+If there is no resolution, then the chain of command continues outside the Department as indicated below.

-Outside the Department Within the Department
+Within the Department Outside the Department

-Course Faculty Dean, College of Professional Studies Department Chairperson
+Dean, College of Professional Studies